vinisalazar/BioProv/paper/paper.md

 # Conclusion

-We present a software library that allows users to create and run bioinformatics workflows while capturing provenance data during runtime, which can then be exported as a W3C-PROV compliant document.
+We present a software library that allows users to create and run bioinformatics workflows while capturing provenance data during runtime, that can then be exported as a W3C-PROV compliant document.
 Provenance data can be easily imported and exported in widely-used and web-compatible formats, and users can collect domain-specific data in a fast and effortless manner.
 BioProv is written entirely in Python and its objects can be extended and customized to suit users' needs.
 This results in a complete library that can quickly make any computational project more provenance-aware, setting BioProv as a valuable addition to the ecosystem of